JorgeMartinezPizarro/smb/README.md

 - [Benchmarks](docs/config.md)

-To check if you system can use `CUDA`, use:
+To check if your system can use `CUDA`, use:

 ```sh
 make test-gpu